github-education-resources/graduation/_data/adityakanala/adityakanala.md

 name: Aditya Kanala
 institution: GITAM University
 profile_pic: adityakanala_544x544.png
-quote: Everyone will try 99 times to reach 100 and give up, special persons are the one's who will try one more time and reach 100.
-So try being the special person rather than the ordinary person
+quote: Everyone will try 99 times to reach 100 and give up, to be successful try one more time.
 github_user: adityakanala
 ---